libapps/libapps-mirror/nassh/doc/hack.md

 * [bin/]: Tools for building/testing this extension.
 * concat/: Compiled output of other projects we use.
 * [css/]: Any CSS needed for styling UI.
-  * [chrome-bootstrap.css]: Theme code for the extensions options page.
   * [nassh_box.css]: Common utility styling code.
   * [nassh_connect_dialog.css]: Styling for the connection dialog.
   * [nassh_preferences_editor.css]: Styling for the extensions options page.